US STOCKS-Wall St drops to 3-month low; China, energy weigh

 "I think there's this theory going around that the global economy is going to slow greatly, driven by a large slowdown in China."

-Also in China, a survey showed that the country's services sector expanded at its slowest pace in 17 months in December.

-U.S. stocks briefly extended losses in afternoon trading after the Federal Reserve published its minutes from the last policy meeting in December.
-They showed policymakers decided to raise interest rates last month after almost all of them gained confidence inflation was poised to rise, but some voiced worries inflation could get stuck at dangerously low levels.
+Stocks added to losses late in the session as minutes from the last Federal Reserve meeting showed policymakers decided to raise interest rates last month after almost all of them gained confidence inflation was poised to rise, but some voiced worries inflation could get stuck at dangerously low levels.

-The CBOE Volatility Index, the market's favored gauge of Wall Street anxiety, ended up 6.5 percent to 20.59, but well off the high of 23.36 touched on Monday.
+The CBOE Volatility Index, the market's favored gauge of Wall Street anxiety, was up 6.5 percent to 20.59, well off the high of 23.36 touched on Monday.

 "We haven't really seen a major pick-up in volume to the downside.
 That shows that we are not seeing a lot of people panicking and trying to get out," said Scott Fullman, chief strategist at Revere Securities Corp.

-U.S. economic data earlier Wednesday showed private employers added 257,000 jobs, ahead of expectations.
-The U.S. government's non-farm payroll report is due on Friday.
+Data earlier in the day showed that private employers added 257,000 jobs, far ahead of the 192,000 increase expected by economists polled by Reuters.
+The data comes ahead of a more comprehensive non-farm payroll report on Friday.

 About 8.2 billion shares changed hands on U.S. exchanges, above the 7.1 billion daily average for the past 20 trading days, according to Thomson Reuters data.